OUTONOMIA is our real, modern, off-grid house with on-grid comfort.

 OUTONOMIA’s off-grid water management.

 As we’ve mentioned before, we intentionally designed OUTONOMIA’s technology systems to be highly replicable (or easily adjustable) for off-grid projects of any size, in any climate zone.
-The core principles of off-grid living work the same around the world.
+The core challlenges of off-grid living are the same around the world.

 Planning OUTONOMIA took us four full years.
 Building it took two more.
 Along the way, we brought together a passionate team of top experts and enthusiasts from both academia and private practice — and with them, we quite literally raised the house from the ground up.